InteropEvents/add-ins-workshop/setup/setup.md

 ## Get the Planner Task URL from your tenant:

-1. Log into your tenant
+1. Use Notepad to open PlannerSetupInfo.txt in the root of the repo.
+Then log into your tenant

 ![Log into your tenant](images/tenantlogin.png)